duprej/ccclauncher/readme.md

 ```
 Power management
 ----------------------------------------------------------------
-This new feature was added in the 1.1.0 version of the this script.
+This new feature was added in the 1.1.0 version of this script.
 This version add 3 more fields (columns) in the CSV file : powerGpio, powerOn & powerOff.
 By assignating a pin number (>0) you can make your Raspberry Pi power on and off the changer via a GPIO pin and a relay.
 This GPIO number is given to the CCCpivot Node.js process.
 By this way, is it possible to remotely power-on and power-off the changer directly in the application for saving power when not used.